 No rocket science here.

-For us, our network is offline.
+Our network is offline.
 Our relationships are in person and over the phone or email.
 Even Linked-In with its founded business approach does little for businesses like ours.
-Not to say it couldn’t but we do not drive it.
+Not to say it couldn’t.
 The truth is, we have more business lead generation from the current relationships and the constant contact.
 This is likely to be true for most businesses despite all the digital transformation going on.
-These days, any business i might be able to drum up by spending a lot of time on Linked-In, i honestly probably could not handle.
-If i did do this, it also means i was not giving that time to my customers, which i find to be a more powerful proposition for future work.
+These days, any business we might be able to drum up by spending a lot of time on Linked-In, we probably could not handle.
+However, if we did do this, it would mean we were not giving that time to our customers, which I find to be a more powerful proposition for future work.

 Social Media has its place, but right now its affecting society more negatively than positively.
 Not because of the Social Media tools themselves, but because of the people and how they use it.
-All these SM tools are making us ‘Fat’ headed.
-People think it’s cool and use them to avoid personal interaction and try to ‘automate’ what can not be automated.
-Some of those that are not using it start because they feel out of place… joining to conform.
+All these tools are making us fat headed.
+People think it’s cool and use them to avoid personal interaction and try to automate what can not be automated.
+Some of those that are not using it start because they feel out of place.
+Joining to conform.
 Social Media is attracting people in business for all the wrong reasons.

 If you are you’re thinking about using Social Media, think about what you could be doing elsewhere in the basics of the business first.
-Shelve the idea of using Social Media.
-Leave Social Media to non-business communities, it works there.
-And if you can’t help yourself, seek professional advice on a Social Media Strategy from a reputable group do spend their time helping companies like yours.
+And if you can’t help yourself, seek professional advice on a Social Media Strategy from a reputable group who spend their time helping companies like yours.